Polaritons for testing the universality of an impurity in a Bose-Einstein condensate

 Finally, for weak interactions ($1/k_na=-2$), we find that as the universal tail is pushed further in energies, the agreement between the numerics and Eq.~\eqref{univpolariton} occurs only at large values of $\Omega$, consistent with our previous discussion.

 Our analysis indicates that the damping rate of the dark-state polariton scales with the inverse of the Rabi frequency, $\Gamma_a\approx n_0/\Omega$.
 However, it is difficult to directly confirm this hypothesis from Fig.~\eqref{Fig1}.
 In order to demonstrate this relationship, we present $\Gamma_a\Omega$ on a logarithmic scale in Fig.~\eqref{Fig2}.
-We observe that for strong interactions, the value of $\Gamma_a\Omega$ approaches the unitary value of $\Gamma_a\Omega\approx\frac{n_0}{m^{3/2}}\sqrt{\Delta}$ (dashed orange line).
+We observe that for strong interactions, the value of $\Gamma_a\Omega$ approaches the unitary value of $\Gamma_a\Omega\approx\frac{n_0}{m^{3/2}}\sqrt{|\Delta|}$ (dashed orange line).
 At unitarity (solid red line), we observe an evident change of slope close to $\Omega/\gamma_e=1$, when $\Omega^2/(\sqrt{\Delta^2+\gamma_e^2}E_n)=1$.
 As the interaction is decreased, we find that the high-energy tail is reached at larger values of $\Omega$, as discussed previously.
-It is important to note that the values of $\Delta$ and $\gamma_e$ are crucial and according to our analysis, if $\Delta$ is tuned to be too small, the excited state may imprint additional losses on the polariton, leading to deviations from the universal tail.

-We have demonstrated that the damping rate of the polariton encodes the universality of the polaron and can thus be used as a non-demolition probing scheme.
-Unlike polaron experiments with highly-imbalanced population mixtures, where the signal of the impurity typically scales linearly with the density of the impurities, polaritons can be realized with single-photon sources, and thus genuinely test single-impurity physics.
+Our result unveil an intriguing and non-trivial link between the universal aspects of the polaron and slow-light.
+It demonstrates that the damping rate of the polariton encodes the high-energy universal tail of the impurity, and can be used as as a non-demolition probing scheme, {that is, procedures like time-of-flight where the BEC is {\it destroyed} during the measurement protocol are avoided with polaritons}.
+Unlike polaron experiments with highly-imbalanced population mixtures, where the signal of the impurity typically scales linearly with the density of the impurities, {state-of-the-art experiments with polariton in quantum gases with single photons~\cite{Liang2018}, suggest that our proposal can test genuinely single-impurity physics. }